in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

 ##Running Test Cases
 You can run test cases per each page object separately from each class in src\main\java\com\crm\qa\page or the whole suite through the test runner file located here: src\main\resources\testng.xml file.

+##Checking TestNG Reports
+Right click on the project name and select "Refresh".
+Go to test-output folder -> right click on index.html -> copy file location -> run index.html file in your browser to see the report.

+##Emailable TestNG Report
+Email this file: emailable-report.html
+Go to test-output folder -> right click on emailable-report.html -> copy file location -> run index.html file in your browser to see the report.

 ##Prerequisites:
 If config file is not populated set up the account at https://classic.crmpro.com/index.html.
 Then populate your config.properties with your account values.
 Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.